 - Businesses are constantly changing.
 As well as their environments.
 What the business needs now, is not always what it will need when the project is done.
 Take notice that some IT projects take years to develop, and a year is a whole lot of time to even change the overall business strategy.

-- Knowledge transfer, tech trends and staff training.
+- Knowledge transfer, tech trends, and staff training.
 In the tech world, there are always new things to learn, trends to follow and they change over time.
-What developer know today is not finite.
+What developers know today is not finite.
 And so aren’t the software performances.

 There are many agile methodologies, but subjectively, we believe that Extreme Programming (XS) and Scrum are the most popular ones (and also the ones most easy to implement).
 Here are the main differences between the two methods: